logo

 3. Greens: Leafy greens like spinach(palak) and moringa (drumstick) leaves are a good source of folic acid.
 Add it to your dals, pasta sauces, and soups to increase your daily intake.

 4. Vegetables: Cruciferous vegetables like cabbage and broccoli are rich in folate.
-You can steam them with garlic, salt, and pepper or eat them as a traditional sabzi.
+You can steam them with garlic, salt, and pepper or eat them as a conventional sabzi.
 Lady's finger or okra (bhindi), a more traditional option, is another good source of folic acid.
 Plus it is available all year long.

 6. Fruits and nuts: Citrus fruits like oranges, mosambi, and lemons are rich in folate.
 You can eat the fruit or drink its juice.
 Nuts like peanuts and sunflower seeds also pack a good dose of folic acid and make excellent munching snacks.